Platypose: Calibrated Zero-Shot Multi-Hypothesis 3D Human Motion Estimation: Experiments

+\paragraph{Multi-Camera Motion Estimation} Multi-camera setups can vastly improve the accuracy of motion estimation \cite{Kolotouros2021-si, Li2019-wt}.
 Platypose can naturally scale to multiple cameras without any additional training.
 By simply modifying the energy function, the model can effectively handle data from multiple viewpoints.
-The energy function with observations from $N$ cameras is defined as:
+The energy function with observations from $N$ cameras is defined as $ E(\vx, \vy) = \sum_i^N \| \vy_i - \operatorname{proj}(\vx, \vartheta_i) \|_2^2 $ .
 The results presented in \cref{tab:multi_camera} showcase Platypose's performance across varying numbers of cameras (2-4) on the H36M dataset.
 Joint errors decrease as the number of cameras increases, yet the distribution tends to become miscalibrated.
-This phenomenon is likely attributed to the increasing rigidity imposed by the constraints from multiple cameras, leading to overconfident estimates of the 3D poses.
-These results showcase that the zero-shot nature of Platypose allows seamless integration of data from multiple sources.
+This phenomenon is likely attributed to the increasing rigidity imposed by the constraints from multiple cameras, leading to overconfident estimation.